kalpanabaheti/A-Little-About-My-Day-To-Day/Game Arena Systems/PuzzleGames/NQUEENS/README.md

 > One queen per column.
 > One queen per row.
 > One queen per colour.
-> No more, no less than one per each.
+> No queen can be neighbours with another.

 Media...